MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/LP3 Lab - Breakdown of voucher.md

 <tr><td>1.0</td><td>13 Sep 2024</td><td>Initial release</td></tr>
 <tr><td>1.1</td><td>10 Dec 2024</td><td>Workaround for expired certificate</td></tr>
 <tr><td>1.2</td><td>13 Jan 2025</td><td>Added business scenario</td></tr>
+<tr><td>1.3</td><td>19 Feb 2025</td><td>Added The Why</td></tr>
 </table>
 </html>

+# The Why

+In the realm of financial management, understanding the breakdown of vouchers is essential for maintaining accurate and transparent financial records.
+This hands-on lab will provide you with the skills to dissect and analyze voucher transactions, ensuring that every financial entry is correctly accounted for and traceable.
+By mastering this process, you'll enhance your ability to audit financial records, identify discrepancies, and ensure compliance with financial regulations.
+This lab is not just an academic exercise; it's a critical competency that will empower you to uphold the integrity of your organization's financial data and contribute to more reliable financial reporting.
 # Business scenario
 Imagine you are an accounts payable clerk at a company.
 You receive a vendor invoice that includes multiple tax rates.
 For example, one portion of the invoice might be subject to a sales tax of 7.25%, while another portion might be subject to a sales tax of 8.25%.